Expedited Passport Services: How to Get Your U.S. Passport Fast in 2026

 Application Status Description

-Not Available Your application is in transit to a passport agency or experiencing a delay.
+Not Available Your application is in transit to a passport agency or is experiencing a delay.

 *In the case that your status remains “Not Available” for more than two weeks, check again later or try re-entering your details.